 Labs are held in rooms PE 102 and 106 on Wednesdays and Thursdays.
 (You will only have to attend your assigned lab period once a week).
-For lab you need to have the lab manual, which will be passed out during lecture, and two lab notebooks, which can be purchased at the SJU bookstore.
+For lab you need to have the lab manual, which will be passed out during lecture, and two lab notebooks, which can be purchased at the SJU bookstore or you can use free used ones.